MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-with-console.md

 ### Create a simple application with Semantic Kernel

 From the project directory, open the `Program.cs` file with your favorite editor.
 We are going to create a simple application that uses Semantic Kernel to send a prompt to a chat completion model.
-Replace the exisitng content with the following code and fill in the required values for `deploymentName`, `endpoint`, and `apiKey`:
+Replace the existing content with the following code and fill in the required values for `deploymentName`, `endpoint`, and `apiKey`:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;